 She started all 44 games of her two-year Mustang career as a midfielder and totaled 51 points on 21 goals and nine assists.
 In four seasons of collegiate competition, Jobson totaled 87 points with 31 goals and 25 assists.

 Jobson launched her coaching career as an assistant to Ryan at SMU and then worked alongside Bret Hall in the Chicago Socker club program.
 Hall, an assistant on the U.S. National Team, worked as a volunteer assistant coach at NIU in 2006.

 The 1998 SMU graduate (Bachelor of Arts in Sociology) married Paul Jobson in August 2004.
-Paul is currently the Co-Head Coach in the Baylor program.
-They have two sons, Miller, who was born on May 2, 2009, and Grey, who was born on Dec.
-28, 2011.
+Paul is currently the Head Coach of the Baylor program, having been elevated in 2015 to the top spot.
+They have three sons, Miller, who was born on May 2, 2009, Grey, who was born on Dec.
+28, 2011, and Nash, who was born on Feb.
+12, 2014.
 She is youngest of eight children, all of whom have names that start with the letter "M" -- Marci, Maggie, Marty, Mindy, Mary, Mike, Monica and Mark.

 MARCI JOBSON YEAR-BY-YEAR